suneeld/sales-appbest/README.md

 You can simulate users and test LaunchDarkly experiments using the buttons available at: http://localhost:8080/simulate

-Instructions:
+🛠️ Instructions

-Start the required experiment via the LaunchDarkly UI before initiating tests.
+Start the required experiment via the LaunchDarkly UI before initiating the tests.

-Adjust the test duration between 1 to 60 minutes based on your experiment needs.
+Set the test duration between 1 to 60 minutes based on your experiment's goals.

+Choose the appropriate button to begin simulation:

-Use the Start Testing Explore Feature button to simulate clicks on:
+🚀 Start Testing Explore Feature
+   Simulates clicks on:

    Try New Flow button (on the Homepage)

 Explore Features button (on the Value Creation Teams page)

-Use the Start Testing Value Creation Teams Menu button to simulate:
+🧭 Start Testing Value Creation Teams Menu
+   Simulates clicks on:

-Clicks on the Value Creation Teams menu item in the navigation bar
+   Value Creation Teams menu item in the navigation bar

-LaunchDarkly will track the following metrics:

-explorefeaturebutton
+📊 Metrics Tracked in LaunchDarkly: explorefeaturebutton

    valuepagecount

-These metrics are viewable within the LaunchDarkly Experiments UI under the associated experiment configuration.
+These metrics can be viewed in the LaunchDarkly Experiments UI under the associated experiment configuration.

 <img width="694" alt="Screen Shot 2025-04-06 at 1 14 05 pm" src="https://github.com/user-attachments/assets/40ae407b-e640-4712-a6a2-e449085ac909" />